slotThe/slotThe.github.io/about.md

 My work in mathematics can broadly be characterised under the term "category theory and its applications".
-In particular, I like thinking about things like [Hopf monads], [graphical calculi], and [operads].
+In particular, I like thinking about things like [Hopf monads], [graphical calculi], [duoidal] and [linearly distributive] categories, as well as [operads].
 If you're interested in my publications, you can check out my name on the [arXiv].
 I've also given some talks, slides of which are available [here](./research.html).

 If you want to get into contact, try any of the following channels: